 We have funded our operations primarily through public offerings of our Common Stock and private placements of equity and debt securities.
-For the three months ended March 31, 2016 and the year ended December 31, 2015, we received approximately \$134.9 million and \$91.4 million in net proceeds, respectively, from the issuance of shares of our Common Stock.
-As of March 31, 2016, we had cash and cash equivalents totaling approximately \$182.1 million, however, changing circumstances may cause us to consume funds significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
+For the six months ended June 30, 2016 and the year ended December 31, 2015, we received approximately \$134.9 million and \$91.4 million in net proceeds, respectively, from the issuance of shares of our Common Stock.
+As of June 30, 2016, we had cash and cash equivalents totaling approximately \$166.5 million, however, changing circumstances may cause us to consume funds significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.

-On January 6, 2016, we entered into an underwriting agreement with Goldman, Sachs & Co and Cowen and Company, LLC, as the representatives of the several underwriters, or the Underwriters, relating to an underwritten public offering of 15,151,515 shares of our Common Stock at a public offering price of \$8.25 per share.
+On January 6, 2016, we entered into an underwriting agreement with Goldman Sachs & Co. and Cowen and Company, LLC, as the representatives of the several underwriters, or the Underwriters, relating to an underwritten public offering of 15,151,515 shares of our Common Stock at a public offering price of \$8.25 per share.
 Under the terms of the underwriting agreement, we granted the Underwriters a 30-day option to purchase up to an aggregate of 2,272,727 additional shares of Common Stock, which option was exercised in full.
 The net proceeds to us from the offering were approximately \$134.9 million, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
-The offering closed on January 12, 2016.
+The offering closed on January 12, 2016 and we issued 17,424,242 shares of our Common Stock.